 Eireen dismissed his remark with a short laugh.
 “I must say, he’s not what I expected.
 Underneath that detached exterior lies an entirely different animal.
 I can only glean so much from the man himself; I’m forced to rely on secondary sources.
 I didn’t know who else to ask.
 Have ye known him a long time?”

-    “Years ago, on watch along the Northern border during a pre-dawn foray, we crashed straight into a band of reivers fresh from a raid, making off with with 30 head of Norman cattle, beating a tidy retreat to one of their sturdy stone towers where they could bide their time until it was safe to divide the spoils and go their separate ways.
+“Years ago, on watch along the Northern border during a pre-dawn foray, we crashed straight into a band of reivers fresh from a raid.
+The bandits were making off with 30 head of Norman cattle, beating a tidy retreat to one of their sturdy stone towers where they could bide their time until it was safe to divide the spoils and go their separate ways.
 Expediency dictated we unite with them rather than join battle.
 As I recall, the Bruce was the leader of that raid or at least part of the patrol.
 Lord Tomas recognized an asset when he saw one and commissioned him to serve as the prince’s bodyguard, a more lucrative post and certainly a damn sight less risky than taking his chances as a border thief.
 He accepted, and he’s been with us ever since.
-I’ve heard he comes from a titled family and that he’s a landed lord himself.
+I’ve heard he comes from a titled family and that he’s a landed laird himself.
 You’d never know it.
 He doesn’t brag or flaunt his wealth.”

 “He’s asked me to go north with him when he goes.”

 This brought Robyn’s head up.
 “He what?
 You didn’t tell him you’d go, did you?”